-This past March, as Covid was beginning to sucker-punch both the world economy and each of us at the most personal level (our physical survival), I began to offer my thoughts regarding societal influences and investment themes created by our new pandemic-dominated world.
+This past March, as COVID-19 was beginning to sucker-punch both the world economy and each of us at the most personal level (our physical survival), I began to offer my thoughts regarding societal influences and investment themes created by our new pandemic-dominated world.

 Many kindly expressed their appreciation for what, on balance, was meant to be a more forward-looking and constructive attitude on where events might be taking us.
 Selfishly, the communication also helped me cope… I was grateful for the feedback, observations and encouragement many of you gave.
 Thanks.

 But…since accountability is essential to a properly functioning society, including what you say or write, it’s time to revisit my predictions and gauge how my crystal ball has performed thus far in our “new normal.”
 So, let’s take a look (admittedly, I’m conflicted as I try to rate myself…).

 I’ll use the star system – 1 star = NOT, 3 stars TBD, 5 stars = Score! (so far…).

 In this piece, I’ll just focus on the Covid-related “influences” I highlighted last March.
 Over the next several epistles, I’ll review more specific investment themes – where investment $$$ are being made.

 Shuffling priorities – 5 Stars – Familiarity, reliability, and environmental control (our “space”) gain importance, despite inconveniences.